Flo for Partners: What He Actually Sees

 A bolt-on optimises for her experience and gives you the leftovers: a status view and some tips.
 A dedicated app optimises for the support job — what's coming, why she might be off, and concrete moves for today.
 Neither is automatically "better"; they're aimed at different people.
 If she's a committed Flo user and you just want loose awareness, the free feature is a sensible no-brainer.
 If you want something that actively coaches you through the harder weeks, you'll outgrow it quickly.

 It's also not a two-horse race.
 Clue offers its own partner-sharing setup — we cover it in our guide to Clue Connect for partners — and there's a small field of apps built specifically for the supporting partner.
 If you want the full landscape side by side, including what each one actually shows the non-tracking partner, we lay it out in our comparison of period-tracking apps for partners.
+And if you're weighing the two big trackers against each other, our Flo vs Clue comparison for partners takes that decision head-on.

 The verdict